-were satisfied with steps taken by the Faculty Senate to gather faculty input.

-were satisfied with the stated priorities of the Faculty Senate.
+82% were satisfied with steps taken by the Faculty Senate to gather faculty input.
+81% were satisfied with the stated priorities of the Faculty Senate. #1 among in our peer group!

-were satisfied with the pace of decision-making.
+78% were satisfied with the pace of decision-making.